cheginit/nettraffic/README.md

 ### Dependencies

-bash, calc, grep, and awk are required for the script to run.
+bc, grep, and awk are required for the script to run.

 ## Example
 **Using the minimum requirements**